 31% of workers have quit their job within the first six months.
 Additionally, 48% of people say that they’ve left a job because the reality of it did not meet their expectations ahead of joining.
 Some job characteristics include being dissatisfied with work, task overload, and having limited resources.

 This highlights the importance of using RJPs to make sure the candidate is in agreement with the job responsibilities and work environment before they proceed to the interview.

-Overall, providing RJPs in the early stages of the selection process is important to identifying a best fit job candidate.
+Overall, providing RJPs in the early stages of the selection process is important to identify a best-fit job candidate.
 In addition, employers can use realistic assessment tools to match their job requirements to a candidate’s skills, while job candidates can simultaneously match their expectations to the company’s culture and standards.